Exclusive Offer: Enjoy Free CARA

 The Cognitive-Behavioral Model: Why Social Anxiety Persists

 Social anxiety is maintained by a cycle of negative thoughts, physical symptoms, and avoidance behaviors.
-Understanding this cycle is key to breaking free:
+Understanding this cycle is key to breaking free.

 🧠